Manifold Gaussian Variational Bayes on the Precision Matrix: Manifold Gaussian variational Bayes on the precision matrix

 \subsection{Isotropic prior}

-For mid-sized to large-scale problems, the prior is commonly specified as an isotropic Gaussian of mean $\mu_0$, often $\mu_0 = \bm{0}$, and covariance matrix $\iSz = \tau \bm{I}$, with $\tau>0$ a scalar precision parameter.
+For mid-sized to large-scale problems, the prior is commonly specified as an isotropic Gaussian of mean $\bmu_0$, often $\bmu_0 = \bm{0}$, and covariance matrix $\tau^{-1} I_d$, with $\tau>0$ a scalar precision parameter.
 The covariance matrix of the variational posterior can be either diagonal or not.
-Whether a full covariance specification ($d^2-d$ parameters) can provide additional degrees of freedom that can gauge models' predictive ability, a diagonal posterior ($d$ parameters) can be practically and computationally convenient to adopt e.g. in large-sized problems.
-The diagonal-posterior assumption is largely adopted in Bayesian inference and VI \cite[e.g.][]{blundell2015weight,ganguly2021introduction,tran2021practical} and Bayesian ML applications \cite[e.g.][]{kingma2013auto,graves2011practical,khan2018fastscalable,osawa_practical_2019}, in Appendix \ref{app:further_cons} we provide a block-diagonal variant.
+Whether a full covariance specification ($d^2$ parameters) can provide additional degrees of freedom to gauge models' predictive ability, a diagonal posterior ($d$ parameters) can be practically and computationally convenient to adopt, e.g., in large-sized problems.
+The diagonal-posterior assumption is broadly adopted in Bayesian inference and VI, e.g., \citep{blundell2015weight,ganguly2021introduction,tran2021practical} and Bayesian ML applications, e.g., \citep{kingma2013auto,graves2011practical,khan2018fastscalable,osawa_practical_2019}, in Appendix \ref{app:further_cons} we provide a block-diagonal variant.

-\subsubsection{Isotropic prior and Diagonal Gaussian posterior}
+\subsubsection{Isotropic prior and diagonal Gaussian posterior}